jcace/fil-ubc/readme.md

 > note, you can also provide a directory as the root to generate a carfile of the entire directory tree, for example /path/to/dir

 The Size flag is the max size of individual carfiles.
 The number provided is 30GiB.
 As the maximum deal size on Filecoin is 32GiB, this leaves plenty of room for overhead and is a safe value to use.
+If you are preparing content greater than 30GiB in size, they will be split between multiple .CAR files.

 This will produce a car file named after the `CID.car` of the file.

 ex - `test-baga6ea....car`
 Take a note of the `root cid` that's output to the terminal.
 This is the root CID of the data (also known as the Payload CID).
-The filename contains another CID (Piece CID), which is the CID of the carfiles (it also includes some headers)
+The filename contains another CID (Piece CID), which is the CID of the carfiles (the `piece CID` also accounts for some headers, hence the different ID)

 ## Making a Filecoin deal
 Now, we can make a deal with the Filecoin network.

 ### Prerequisites
-We need a couple pieces of software installed first for the tools we'll be using.
+We need a couple pieces of software installed first for the tools we'll be using - Rust and Go.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh